WHAT IS Raze?

 We host a regular Queer Performers Network (QPN), which is an informal gathering of performers to discuss issues and offer advice and support across the scene.

-We've been involved in establishing and developing the Queer Spaces Network (QSN), which brings together promoters, producers, programmers, directors, venue owners and others with an interest in supporting and maintaining spaces for LGBTQI performance to take place.
-This has included collaborating on some important research being undertaken by the UCL Urban Lab.
+We established and ran the Queer Spaces Network (QSN) between 2015 and 2018, which brought together promoters, producers, programmers, directors, venue owners and others with an interest in supporting and maintaining spaces for queer performance to take place.
+This included collaborating on some important research being undertaken by the UCL Urban Lab.

 WHO IS INVOLVED?